gisaia/arlas_cli/docs/docs/started.md

     Clone the [ARLAS Stack Exploration](https://github.com/gisaia/ARLAS-Exploration-stack) project and run `./start.sh` at project root.

+!!! tip
+    If you want to connect `arlas_cli` to an existing ARLAS Cloud account, simply follow the [configuration guide](configuration.md#arlas-cloud-configuration).

 By default, the local configuration is created during the installation.

 To list the available configurations, run the following command from the command line: